 Scheduling a Tour of a Solar Farm

-Most solar farms are able to provide a person who shows up without a reservation with a facility tour takes a month or so folks.
+Most solar farms are able to provide a person who shows up for those without a reservation.
+Yet a tour with a facility tour takes a month or so folks.
 So please plan this stuff out.
-However, in nearly all situations, solar farms prefer that a person interested in touring a facility make a tour reservation in advance.
+However, in nearly all situations, solar farms prefer reservations.
+More importantly than a person interested in touring a facility.
+So make a tour reservation in advance.
 Typically, a solar farm will take tour reservations both over the phone and via its internet website.
 It’s frankly as easy as scheduling an appointment to an amusement park.
 To me that’s so so so cool!

-Because demand for tours of solar farms is growing, you are best served by scheduling a tour well in advance of your planned trip.
-Indeed, scheduling a tour two or three months in advance is a solid strategy to ensure that you will be able to visit a solar farm while on your trip.
+Because demand for tours is growing, you are best served by scheduling a tour.
+I mean nowadays well in advance of your planned trip.
+Indeed, scheduling a tour two or three months in advance.
+For that’s a solid strategy.
+All to ensure that you will be able to visit a solar farm while on your trip.

-The largest solar farms in operation in the United States are in California and the Southwest.
+In addition, the largest solar farms in operation in the United States are in California and the Southwest.
 For example, Nevada or maybe even New Mexico.
-There are also a growing number of installations to be found in these regions of the country.
+There are also a growing number of installations.
+All to be found in these regions of the United States of America!

-There was no cost to visit the solar farm.
-In addition, at the end of the tour, we had access to an information center at which we were able to purchase different items and materials to remember our trip and to learn more about this renewable energy resource.
+In conclusion, there was no cost to visit the solar farm.
+In addition, at the end of the tour, we had access to an information center.
+All at which we were able to purchase different items and materials to remember our trip.
+Moreover to learn more about this renewable energy resource.
 This included items suitable for people of all ages.